KOKC (AM): Competition with WKY

 Even with its 50,000-watt signal, KOMA faced a serious challenge during the 1960s and '70s from cross-town competitor WKY.

-Many times WKY led the ratings in the Oklahoma City metro area, while KOMA was much better known outside the market, due to ita greater nighttime "skywave" coverage.
+Many times WKY led the ratings in the Oklahoma City metro area, while KOMA was much better known outside the market, due to its greater nighttime skywave coverage.
 In 1974, Billboard magazine named KOMA the medium market "station of the year" and Program Director J. Robert Dark was named Billboard's medium market Program Director of the year.

 With little adjacent channel interference, KOMA had a tremendous reach with its 50,000 watt signal.
-In many areas of the plain states and the West, KOMA was the only Top 40 station serving some rural areas and small towns.
+In many areas of the plains states and the West, KOMA was the only Top 40 station serving some rural areas and small towns.
 At night, KOMA could be picked up in such far away locales as Denver, Salt Lake City, Albuquerque and Phoenix.
-Fans of rock 'n' roll and top 40 music living in North and South Dakota in the 1960s and 1970s, for example, frequently waited until evening to enjoy listening to music on KOMA from a great distance away.
+Concert promoters advertised their up-and-coming acts (e.g. "Spider and the Crabs") appearing at various towns' National Guard Armories, etc., on KOMA.
+Sometimes these were some of the only ads aired during nighttime hours on KOMA, as Oklahoma City advertisers got better results from local OKC stations like WKY.

 Country, adult standards, oldies

 KOMA's Top 40 era officially ended on September 12, 1980, when the station flipped to country music, and "KOMA Country" was born.
 The first song played was John Denver's "Thank God I'm a Country Boy".
 KOMA would remain in the Storz family until July 1, 1984, when it was purchased by Price Communications.
 By the 1980s, many country music listeners were shifting from AM to FM stations.

 Price Communications kept KOMA's country format in place until September 1985, when it was determined that FM competition was too much to overcome.
 KOMA adopted the slogan "Forty Years of Favorites," and specialized in an adult standards format.
+In January 1986, the station began broadcasting in AM stereo using the C-QUAM system.

 On September 1, 1988, Chicago-based Diamond Broadcasting, Inc. purchased KOMA along with sister station KRXO.
 On September 22, KOMA returned to its glory days by switching to an oldies format, bringing back the hits of the 1950s and 1960s to a familiar spot on the dial for those who grew up listening to the station.

 The KOMA call letters made the transition to 92.5 FM on June 22, 1992, after Diamond Broadcasting entered a local marketing agreement (LMA) with Wilks Schwartz Broadcasting, which owned that FM station.
 It was the first agreement of its kind in the Oklahoma City area; listeners now could hear their favorite oldies on either the AM or FM station.